Binary tree: Encoding ordered trees as binary trees

+There is a natural one-to-one correspondence between ordered trees and binary trees.
+It allows any ordered tree to be uniquely represented as a binary tree, and vice versa:

+Let T be a node of an ordered tree, and let B denote T's image in the corresponding binary tree.
+Then B's left child represents T's first child, while the B's right child represents Ts next sibling.

+For example, the ordered tree on the left and the binary tree on the right correspond:

+In the pictured binary tree, the black, left, edges represent first child, while the blue, right, edges represent next sibling.

+This representation is called a left-child right-sibling binary tree.

 Common operations

 There are a variety of different operations that can be performed on binary trees.
 Some are mutator operations, while others simply return useful information about the tree.

 Insertion

 Nodes can be inserted into binary trees in between two other nodes or added after a leaf node.
 In binary trees, a node that is inserted is specified as to whose child it will be.

 Leaf nodes

 To add a new node after leaf node A, A assigns the new node as one of its children and the new node assigns node A as its parent.

 Internal nodes

 Insertion on internal nodes is slightly more complex than on leaf nodes.
 Say that the internal node is node A and that node B is the child of A. (If the insertion is to insert a right child, then B is the right child of A, and similarly with a left child insertion.)
 A assigns its child to the new node and the new node assigns its parent to A. Then the new node assigns its child to B and B assigns its parent as the new node.